danpeirce/pureThermal2/README.md

 ### Image of hand - USB Flash Drive - Mouse

-Example photo that includes my hand on the lower left, a usb flash drive on the upper right and a optical mouse on the lower left.
+Example photo that includes my hand on the lower left, a usb flash drive on the upper right and a optical mouse on the lower right.

 ![](images/hand-flashdrive-mouse.jpg)